EuniceNam/CouponCalendar/README.md

 Not finished

 What I Learned:
-- l'il bit of CoreData
+- li'l bit of CoreData
 - How complicated are some features
 - Greatness of designers